In theoretical computer science, we study information and computation.

-The algorithmic foundations of network science are a re-occurring theme of the research conducted in the lab—this is an interdisciplinary field that needs algorithmic methods to study extremely large networks, such as the Connectome, the Proteome, financial transaction networks, or social networks.
+The algorithmic foundations of network science are a re-occurring theme of the research conducted in the group—this is an interdisciplinary field that needs algorithmic methods to study extremely large networks, such as the Connectome, the Proteome, financial transaction networks, or social networks.

 Particular research interest present in this lab include: